 - 2.3.1 The comprehensive Signing Plan should include the proposed sign locations and sign layouts for all overhead signs as well as all signs mounted on I-beam breakaway posts.
 The plans should include notes that detail the sign size, sign identification numbers and a brief description of work to be accomplished.
 Advance signs on SC 277 NB for the interchange should also be included.
 Flat sheet signs mounted on u-section posts (mile markers, warning signs, regulatory signs, etc.) should be included and replaced as part of this contract. - 2.3.2 The CONTRACTOR shall contact the Director of Traffic Engineering within 30 days of the issuance of the Notice to Proceed to review the overall signing requirements of the contract.
 A complete as built set of signing plans should be submitted to the Director of Traffic Engineering at the conclusion of the project.
-The Director of Traffic Engineering will provide an example set of interstate signing plans to the Contractor at this meeting to use as a guide in preparation of the as built signing plans. - 2.3.3 The CONTRACTOR is advised that SignCAD files for the all of the signs required are available from the Director of Traffic Engineering.
-Written requests for the SignCAD files shall be addressed to the POC.
-The signs are designed using SignCAD software and Clearview Fonts. - 2.3.4 Walkways should be included in the design of all new overhead structures as noted in the Standard Specifications.
+The Director of Traffic Engineering will provide an example set of interstate signing plans to the Contractor at this meeting to use as a guide in preparation of the as built signing plans. - 2.3.3 Ensure that signs are designed using SignCAD software and Clearview Fonts. - 2.3.4 Walkways should be included in the design of all new overhead structures as noted in the Standard Specifications.
 Sign lighting systems will not be required on the new overhead structures. - 2.3.5 Guard rail should be included for all overhead uprights located within the clear zone on either side of the travel way.
 For guardrail installations that protect sign uprights, typically the face of the guardrail is located approximately 1 foot behind the edge of shoulder.
-The center of the upright should be located approximately 9 feet behind the face of guardrail. - 2.3.6 The CONTRACTOR will be responsible for obtaining soil borings to be used for foundation designs for all new overhead sign structures.
+The center of the upright should be located approximately 9 feet behind the face of guardrail. - 2.3.6 The CONTRACTOR will be responsible for obtaining soil borings to be used for foundation designs for all new overhead sign structures. - 2.3.7 The CONTRACTOR is advised that Logo signs may have to be relocated and I-beam supports replaced if exit ramps are significantly lengthened.
+Likewise, if entrance ramps are significantly lengthened, Speed Limit and Post Interchange Mileage signs that are noted as "Replace Sign Refurbish Posts" will have to be relocated and I-beam supports replaced.
+Correct location for Speed Limit signs is